wubin28/wuzhenbens_playground/word_count_cpp/README.md

 The entry point of the program.
 It defines input and output file paths, initiates the word count process, and handles potential errors.

 Side Effects:
-- Prints start and completion messages to standard output
+- Prints start and completion messages using threadSafeOutput function
 - Prints error messages to standard error stream if an error occurs

 Input Parameters: None